SarKaa/Run-batch-from-C/README.md

 EG.

-when you type "c:\batch.exe big black chickens" into the prompt:
+when you type "c:\batch.exe I like big black chickens" into the prompt:

 %1 = c:\batch.exe

+%2 = I

+%3 = like

-%2 = big
+%4 = big

-%3 = black
+%5 = black

-%4 = chickens
+%6 = chickens